 EFT reframes what on the outside looks likes negative communication into a client’s effort to get their need for attachment met.
 The goal is to help the couple identify, accept and share their individual needs and emotions with each other, and learn to spot when they are starting to feel disconnected in their relationship.
 Therapist’s role is to help facilitate the creation of secure, lasting bonds between intimate partners and reinforce any preexisting positive bonds.
 The goal is to learn how to interact with romantic partners in more loving, responsive, and emotionally connected ways, which can result in an increased sense of security, closeness, and connection in intimate relationships.

-If you’d like to commit to a more intensive relationship programme away from home, consider our residential Couples Retreats on the island of Gozo in Malta.
+If you’d like to commit to a more intensive relationship programme away from home, consider our residential Couples Retreats on the island of Sicily in Italy.